 Difference Between MRP (ERP) or Kanban?

-IN this article, we will discuess the Difference Between MRP (ERP) or Kanban?
+IN this article, garment merchandising will discuses the Difference Between MRP (ERP) or Kanban?
 MRP in conventional MRP procedures, manufacture quantities and dates are calculated in accordance with real customer/planned self-governing requirements and therefore the required quantity and dates of the components are calculated by exploding the bill of fabric.
 The manufacture quantities are often compiled for various requirements.

 The creation of lot sizes relies on the designated lot sizing procedure.
 In each production level, the lots are usually produced completely before being passed on for further processing.
 The dates calculated in MRP are the results of a detailed planning endure this production level whether or not it’s not known exactly when the material is required for the next production level at the time of the look run.
 The material is pushed through production on the premise of those dates (PUSH PRINCIPLE).
 This often ends up in queue times before production is often started or until the fabric is often processed further.
 These queue times are planned as increased lead times or floats in planning and are seldom undercut.
 This leads to high inventory and longer lead times in production.